Norman Manley: Chief Minister of Jamaica

 Manley served as chief minister from 1955 to 1959.

-The Facilities for Title Act of 1955 enabled people who occupy land for more than seven years to obtain credit for development.
-The Loans To Small Business Act was passed in 1956 "to provide for the establishment of a board to grant loans and other forms of financial assistance to persons engaged in carrying on small businesses."
+While serving in this position, a number of progressive reforms were carried out.
+The Facilities for Title Act of 1955, for instance, enabled people who occupy land for more than seven years to obtain credit for development.
+The Housing Law of 1955 made the state (as noted by one study) “a systematic developer and landlord, armed with legal authority to acquire land, prepare housing schemes, construct dwellings, allocate tenancies, and recover rents and purchase prices.”
+As a result of this law, many new houses were built.
+In addition, the Loans To Small Business Act was passed in 1956 (as noted by one study) "to provide for the establishment of a board to grant loans and other forms of financial assistance to persons engaged in carrying on small businesses."

 One of his biggest goals as chief minister was to make sure all children had access to a public education.
 The late 1950s saw the creations of the Common Entrance Examination, the Jamaica Institute of Technology and Caledonia Junior College.

 Premier of Jamaica

 Manley was appointed Jamaica's first premier on 14 August 1959.

+Various reforms were carried out during Manley's time in office.
 Thousands of small farmers were provided with subsidies, while new markets were opened for increase of products in various fields.
 The Jamaica Broadcasting Corporation was set up for public education and entertainment as well as to encourage Jamaican creative talent, public library facilities were extended to all parishes, and primary schools were built.

-Agricultural aid was also increased during Manley's time in office.
+Agricultural aid was also increased.

-In 1960, a pension scheme for sugar workers was introduced.
+In regards to working conditions, The Quarries (General) Regulations of 1958 prescribed provisions related to welfare, health and safety together with the employment of young persons and women in quarries.
+The Workmen’s Compensation Law of 1960 was designed (as noted by one study) “to make more liberal provisions for compensation so far as local circumstances permit.”
+The protection of the law, for example, was extended (as one study has noted) “to cover certain persons for whose support the injured or deceased workman had assumed complete or partial responsibility.”
+Provision was also made for Workmen’s Compensation Boards to be established in each parish to hear and determine compensation claims.
+Also in 1960, a pension scheme for sugar workers was introduced.
 The Shops and Offices Act was passed in May 1961 "to provide for the regulation of the hours of business of shops and offices and for the welfare and the regulation of the hours of work of persons employed in or about the business of shops and offices."